maddisondesigns/Customizer-Custom-Controls-Sample-Theme/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.1.2 =
+- Updated theme with latest version of Customizer code (1.2.1)

 = 1.1.1 =
 - Updated theme with latest version of Customizer code (1.1.8)